DavidDikker/endgame/README.md

 * Logging endpoints (`cloudwatch` resource policies)
 * Search and analytics engines (`elasticsearch` clusters)

-`endgame` is an attack tool, but it was written with a specific purpose.
+Endgame is an attack tool, but it was written with a specific purpose.
 We wrote this tool with desired outcomes for the following audiences:
 1. **AWS**: We want AWS to empower their customers with the capabilities to fight these attacks.
 Our recommendations are outlined in the [Recommendations to AWS](#recommendations-to-aws) section.
 2. **AWS Customers and their customers**: It is better to have risks be more easily understood and know how to mitigate those risks than to force people to fight something novel.
 By increasing awareness about Resource Exposure and excessive permissions, we can protect ourselves against attacks where the attackers previously held the advantage and AWS customers were previously left blind.
 3. **Blue Teams**: Defense teams can leverage the guidance around user-agent detection, API call detection, and behavioral detection outlined in the [Recommendations to Blue Teams](#recommendations-to-blue-teams) section.